Protein: Veal

 Jump to Recipe

 I remember my father talking about how much he loved eating wiener schnitzel when he was stationed in Germany.
 When I made my first trip to Germany and Austria, I knew I had to try this popular culinary treat.
 As a result, it was one of the very first foods that I sought out to eat in Europe.
-Thankfully, it is very popular and not difficult to find.
-I have eaten a lot of schnitzel over the years, but my favorite still remains traditional wiener schnitzel, fried in lard and with a light, golden breading.
-Schnitzel is a simple dish that has withstood the test of time, and a great meal for even the pickiest of eaters.

-Preparing the Authentic Austrain Wiener Schnitzel
+Making Authentic Austrian Wiener Schnitzel

 Prepare the meat

 We have found it easiest to use veal scallopini as it is already thin, and we can skip the step of pounding out the meat.
-If you are using pork or thicker cuts of veal you will want to cover the meat with parchment paper and pound it very thin.
+If you are using pork or thicker cuts of veal, you will want to cover the meat with parchment paper and pound it very thin.
 Pat the veal cutlets dry and place on a plate.

 Next, lightly season both sides of the veal with salt and some fresh cracked pepper.
 This is a fairly simple dish, so don't overdo it with the salt and pepper.